So this happened…

 See Also: 35+ WordPress Affiliate Marketing Programs (comprehensive list of affiliate programs for hosting, theme, SEO, speed optimization and more).

-- There are tons of Twitter and Facebook statuses you can embed from happy SiteGround customers (social proof)
+- Tons of Twitter + Facebook statuses from happy SiteGround customers

-- Get a notification as soon as you make a sale
+- Email notifications as soon as you make a sale

-- Per sale commissions offers no incentives to promote more expensive plans like cloud hosting and dedicated servers; even if you refer someone to a $229/month plan, you could only make $50 off the sale
+- No incentive to promote expensive plans like cloud and dedicated servers; even if you refer someone to a $229/month plan you could only make $50 off the sale